refriedchicken/bowlero/stories/KOANI-300.md

 - Dice logic: See Dice Logic Specification above for full details.
 - Scorecard: ASCII table, styled after real bowling cards, with emoji overlays.
-- Logging: Use Ruby’s Logger or similar, log to file in current directory, plain text for simplicity.
+- Logging: Use Ruby's Logger or similar, log to file in current directory, plain text for simplicity.
 - CLI: Use Thor or OptionParser for CLI entry, but keep initial version minimal and interactive.
 - Player names: Array of 10 bowling pun names, randomly assigned if user skips input.